psanders/rtc-labs/README.md

-# Telecom Labs
+# RTC Labs

-A collection of labs often including Asterisk and Routr.
+A collection of labs and tutorials for Real-Time Communications.